koansoftware/linuxlab-yocto/README.md

   * **Linux**

     The workdir you create will be used for the output created while using the container.
     For example a user could create a directory using the command below.
-(Replace *myuser* with your username)

     ```
-    mkdir -p /home/myuser/linuxlab
+    mkdir -p ${HOME}/linuxlab
     ```

     **It is important that you are the owner of the directory.** The owner of the